Contributors

 Co-host

-Dr. Keith Harris
+Dr. Gabriel Keith Harris

 Understanding how food processing affects the health properties of food is my primary research interest.
 Specifically, we examine the “aspirin-like” or anti-inflammatory effects of plant foods, as well as their effects on blood sugar regulation and satiety.
 Of particular interest are foods such as tea, chocolate and muscadine grapes.